 "The Force Awakens" has been one of the most hyped films of the year, with many fans seeing it as a return to form for the franchise after three financially successful but critically divisive prequels directed by series creator George Lucas.

-is being screened in 4,134 theaters in the United States and Canada, according to Rentrak.
+The long-awaited sequel is being screened in 4,134 theaters in the United States and Canada, according to Rentrak.

 However, the sci-fi blockbuster still has a long way to the top of all-time box office sales, with James Cameron's "Avatar" holding the record at $2.78 billion.